Quick-start tutorial with LXD

 Verify our user data

-Now we know that cloud-init has been successfully run, we can verify that it received the expected user data we provided earlier:
+Now we know that cloud-init ran successfully, we can verify that it received the expected user data we provided earlier:

 $ cloud-init query userdata